 - Life strongly recommends using the IRS Data Retrieval Tool on the FAFSA.
 Click here to view a tutorial on using this tool.

-2. If you have never borrowed Federal Direct Stafford or Direct PLUS Loans you are required to submit:
+2. Federal Direct Stafford or Direct PLUS Loans:

 - Entrance Counseling: complete new, or add Life’s school code (014170) to completed counseling, before receiving your loan disbursement, here.

 - Master Promissory Note: Your agreement to repay your student loan.
 Complete or verify you have a valid MPN, here.